Requests for

 Your Specialist or GP must complete the medical section of the Medication Agreement Forms for Schedule 8 controlled drugs such as Opioids, Stimulants, Oxygen, Insulin, and regular pain relief.

-Prosper Paediatrics Request Form for Medication Letters and Forms:
+Request Form for Medication Letters & Forms: